showbie/ember-sbe-tooling/README.md

 ember install ember-sbe-tooling
 ```

-To update you should be able to simply re-run the above command.
+To update the addon, you should be able to simply re-run the above command.
+If needed you can also run the blueprints independently with `ember g showbie-tooling`.

 Note that you should ensure you are using the appropriate version of Node: